 As shared in consultation, some residents may observe changes to air traffic patterns:

 - Northwest (Milton, Halton Hills, northwest Brampton and surrounding areas)

 - Northeast (Vaughan, Caledon, Brampton and surrounding areas)

 Over the long term, there will be opportunities to keep aircraft higher on the downwind, which brings benefits for communities southeast and southwest of the airport.
 Residents can learn more about RNP AR here.

 Finally, as air traffic controllers familiarize themselves with the new approaches, there may be some change in runway usage when in an easterly configuration, including departures from runway 05 (impacting the northeast) and arrivals on 06R/L (impacting the southeast).
-This is temporary and limited to a few hours midday.

 NAV CANADA again thanks all community members and stakeholders who participated in the consultation.
 The full detailed consultation report is available online.